National Assembly of Venezuela: 2020 contested leadership election

 The 2020 Venezuelan National Assembly Delegated Committee election of 5 January, to elect the Board of Directors of the National Assembly was disrupted.
 The events resulted in two competing claims for the Presidency of the National Assembly: one by deputy Luis Parra and one by Juan Guaidó.
 Parra was formerly a member of Justice First, but was expelled from the party on 20 December 2019 based on corruption allegations, which he denies.
 From inside the legislature, Parra declared himself president of the National Assembly; a move that was welcomed by Maduro administration.
 The opposition disputed this outcome, saying that quorum had not been achieved and no votes had been counted.
 Police forces had blocked access to parliament to some opposition members, including Guaidó, and members of the media.
 Later in the day, a separate session was carried out at the headquarters of El Nacional newspaper, where 100 of the 167 deputies voted to re-elect Guaidó as president of the parliament.
 In his speech, Guaidó announced his resignation from Popular Will.

 Guaidó was sworn in a session on 7 January after forcing his way in through police barricades.
 Parra has reiterated his claim to the presidency of the parliament.

+Membership

+Any Venezuelan citizen by birth or naturalization, with at least fifteen years of residence in Venezuelan territory, who is 21 years of age or older, is eligible to be elected as a deputy to the National Assembly.
+However, the same person cannot hold the office of President or Vice President of the Republic, Minister, Secretary of the Presidency, or hold senior positions in Autonomous Institutes or State-owned companies, until three months after leaving these positions.
+Additionally, state governors, secretaries of government, and other officials at the municipal, state, or national level in the jurisdiction where the election takes place are also ineligible unless holding accidental, assistance, teaching, or academic positions.

+A deputy of the National Assembly cannot own, manage, or direct companies that contract with state entities, nor can they manage private lucrative interests with such entities.
+Deputies are obliged to abstain from voting on issues where they have an economic conflict of interest.
+Moreover, they are not allowed to accept or exercise other public offices without losing their status as deputies, except for teaching, academic, or assistance activities that do not require full-time dedication.